-So you are planning or have maybe even booked your carp fishing holiday in France with the dream of catching a monster fish.
+So you are planning or have maybe even booked your French carp fishing holiday with the dream of catching a monster fish.
 We have put together our ultimate tips and advice to ensure your French carp fishing trip will be a successful one.

-In many ways fishing for carp in France is similar to the UK but there are some changes that must be made to ensure you give yourself the best possible chance of catching carp.
-Many of these French venues are high pressured and are fished constantly from March to October meaning these big French carp are not easy to catch, so you need to employ the best tips and tactics.
+In many way's French carp fishing is similar to the UK but there are some changes that must be made to ensure you give yourself the best possible chance of catching carp.
+Many of these French carp fishing venues are high pressured and are fished constantly from March to October meaning these big French carp are not easy to catch, so you need to employ the best tips and tactics.

 Many of the lakes in France contain carp that on average are much larger than here in the UK and your rigs and tackle must be adjusted to deal with this.

 Many of the carp are well over 30 lbs and have much larger mouths due to their size, based on this I always use a size 2 or 4 hook.
 With the larger hook comes the need to use a larger hook bait.
 With the size of hook, I am using, a 20mm boilie is a very good match.
 This size boilie will be no problem for a big French carp to feed on.

 As an extra tip, add a smaller Mainline fluoro pop-up boilie on to your hair to create a snowman rig.
 This hook bait will stand out more and be balanced meaning if the carp takes your bait, you should get a much better hook hold.
 These carp are very experienced and can lose a hook if you are not careful, and by using critically balanced hook baits gives you a better chance at getting a much better hook hold.

 These large French carp can go through a serious amount of bait and so you must ensure you take enough with you.
 I see quite a few anglers try to save money in this area which does seem a little bit strange to me.
 If you are spending the money to go on this holiday, which is probably a decent sum of money, make sure you are buying top quality bait and enough of it.